SclearExtension/Main-Sclear-Project/README.md

 # Main-Sclear-Project
-More will be done soon
+This is the Sclear Project,
+it is not really working but that will be fixed today hopefully